dr-aryone/pycro/README.md

 __outfile__.write('\n');
 ```

-now we can compile and execute `main.c.py` using the following script:
+now we can compile and execute `main.c.py` using the following code:

 ```python
 #!/usr/bin/python3